 The Enterprise operates the System pursuant to the Florida Turnpike Enterprise Law.
 Original portions of the System were constructed and managed by the Florida State Turnpike Authority, which was created in 1953 and incorporated into the Department in 1969, at which time the Department succeeded to all the powers, properties, and assets of the Florida State Turnpike Authority.
-Subsequently, in 1994, the Turnpike District, one of eight Department District Offices, was created to manage the System.
-Chapter 2002-20, Laws of Florida, reorganized the Turnpike District into the Enterprise.
-Since 2002, the System, which remains an asset of the Department, has been operated by the Enterprise as a business unit within the Department.
-In addition to creating the Enterprise to operate the System, Chapter 2002-20, Laws of Florida, incorporated the Department's Office of Toll Operations into the Enterprise.
-The Enterprise collects Tolls for the System as well as 10 Department-owned facilities and one Department-operated facility.
-See "TOLLS - Methods of Toll Collection" herein for additional information.
-While the Enterprise is a business unit of the Department, it has the autonomy and flexibility to pursue innovations and best practices found in the private sector and apply those to the System to improve cost-effectiveness and timeliness in project delivery, increase System revenues, expand the System's capital program capability, and improve quality of service to its customers, while protecting Bondholders and preserving, expanding, and improving the System.
+In 1994, the Turnpike District, was created to manage the System, and in 2002, the Turnpike District was reorganized into the Enterprise.
+Since then, the System, an asset of the Department, along with the Department's Office of Toll

+Operations, have been operated by the Enterprise as a business unit within the Department.
+The Enterprise collects Tolls for the System as well as ten Department-owned facilities and one Department-operated facility.

-Nicola Liquori serves as the Chief Executive Officer and Executive Director of the Enterprise.
-The Chief Executive Officer of the Enterprise and the leadership team, made up of the Chief Financial Officer, the Director of Transportation Development, the Director of Transportation Operations, the Director of Communications - Marketing, the Director of Administration, the Director of Toll Operations, and the Chief Counsel oversee the Enterprise's operation of the System and Department-owned and operated Toll facilities.
+Nicola Liquori serves as the Chief Executive Officer and Executive Director of the Enterprise and, with the leadership team, oversees the Enterprise's operation of the System and Department-owned and operated Toll facilities.
 The Enterprise is organized into functional program areas as follows:

-Program Area

-Finance, Procurement, and Administration Production and Planning Highway Operations, Construction, and Maintenance Communications and Marketing Toll Systems and Customer Toll Operations Business Development and Concessions
+Program Area Office Finance, Procurement, and Administration Chief Financial Officer Production and Planning Director of Transportation Development Highway Operations, Construction, and Maintenance Director of Transportation Operations Communications and Marketing Director of Communications - Marketing Toll Systems and Customer Toll Operations Director of Toll Operations Business Development and Concessions Director of Business Development and Concessions